The 7 best Reddit lead generation tools in 2026.

 Reputably

-Best for: local businesses and agencies that want conversations turned into customers — with the reply already written.
+Choose this tool if: you are a local business or agency that wants conversations turned into customers — with the reply already written.

 ReplyGuy